jharwell/cosm/docs/config/swarm-manager.rst

   - ``quad_source`` - Placed in 4 sources at each cardinal direction in the
     arena.
 Assumes a square arena with a single nest.

+- ``strict_success`` - Do all blocks need to be successfully distributed when distribution is attempted?
+Useful for scripting when you need to have the same
+  # blocks available across a range of arena sizes, and for smaller sizes
+  failure to distribute all blocks is OK.

 ``arena_map/blocks/distribution/redist_governor``
 #################################################